K M MacMillan Scholar

 Announcing Dr. Martha Mackay as the new Katherine M. MacMillan Nursing Research Scholar at UBC

 The University of British Columbia School of Nursing is pleased to announce the Katherine M. MacMillan Nursing Research Scholar award has been conferred on Dr. Martha Mackay, Clinical Associate Professor.
-The award, named in honour of former School of Nursing Director Katherine M. MacMillan, supports research conducted by School of Nursing faculty and enhances the School's international reputation for research and scholarship and its vision of social relevance and excellence.
+The award, named in honour of VGH alumnus and a champion of UBC's School of Nursing, Katherine M. MacMillan, supports research conducted by School of Nursing faculty and enhances the School's international reputation for research and scholarship and its vision of social relevance and excellence.
 The 5-year award will be used to further support Dr. Mackay’s research and leadership in cardiovascular nursing.

 Originally from Toronto where she obtained her nursing diploma, Dr. Mackay holds three degrees from the UBC School of Nursing: BSN ’86, MSN ’97 and PhD ’10.
 Her passion for research has always been coupled with a commitment to excellent clinical care, and she combines the two as a leading exemplar of nurse clinician scientists, with appointments as both a Clinical Associate Professor in the School of Nursing and a Clinical Nurse Specialist in Cardiology at St. Paul’s Hospital.
 Dr. Mackay’s achievements have been supported with the CIHR Clinical Research Initiative Fellowship award, the CIHR Embedded Clinician-Researcher award, and the Michael Smith Foundation for Health Research Scholar award.